bdaiinstitute/spot_ros2/spot_examples/docs/hello_spot.md

             Image, namespace_with(robot_name, "camera/frontleft/image"), self.image_callback, 10
         )
 ```
+Note that here, we set the buffer size to 10, but it's best to use a QoS profile specifically optimized for sensor data: `QoSPresetProfiles.SENSOR_DATA.value`.

 We then instantiate both SimpleSpotCommander() and ActionClientWrapper() as ways to send both simple and more complex commands to Spot, respectively.